Andrew Murdoch (civil servant): Governor of Bermuda

 On 18 September 2024, Murdoch was appointed the Governor of Bermuda.

-Murdoch was sworn in as governor on 22 January 2025 and pledged to be “approachable and accessible” and that he looked forward to cooperating with the Bermudan government.
+Murdoch was sworn in as governor on 22 January 2025 and pledged to be "approachable and accessible" and that he looked forward to cooperating with the Bermudan government.
 Murdoch also highlighted in his inauguration speech that Bermuda is on the front-lines of climate change and that he is passionate about working on the essential protection of the Bermudan ecosystem.
 Murdoch's celebrity cat, Palmerston, formerly the Chief Mouser of the Foreign, Commonwealth and Development Office, accompanied him to Bermuda.

-On 31 January 2025 he announced that he was accepting résumés for members of the public to become one of the three independent senators appointed by the governor, encouraging any “qualified persons” to put forward their credentials.
+On 31 January 2025 he announced that he was accepting résumés for members of the public to become one of the three independent senators appointed by the governor, encouraging any "qualified persons" to put forward their credentials.

-Murdoch congratulated Premier David Burt on 19 February 2025, after the 2025 Bermudian general election, stating that “I would like to record my thanks to all those who enabled a safe, peaceful and democratic electoral process.”
+Murdoch congratulated Premier David Burt on 19 February 2025, after the 2025 Bermudian general election, stating that "I would like to record my thanks to all those who enabled a safe, peaceful and democratic electoral process."

 Murdoch's first official tour of the Royal Bermuda Regiment occurred on 6 March 2025, where he visited cadets at Warwick Camp, performing their fitness test, and the Royal Bermuda Regiment Coast Guard base in Sandys.

 Murdoch was appointed a Companion of the Order of St Michael and St George (CMG) in the 2025 Birthday Honours.
 On 18 May Murdoch announced military collaboration with Jamaica, meeting with Vice-Admiral Antonette Wemyss-Gorman, the first female Jamaican Chief of Defence Staff.

 On 7 June Murdoch visited King Charles III in London alongside the Colonel-in-Chief of the Royal Bermuda Regiment; Birgitte the Duchess of Gloucester.
-Shortly after on 14 June Murdoch organized a celebration of Charles' official birthday (Note: Charles was born on November 14, however, each Commonwealth realm can celebrate an 'official' birthday on a date of their choosing.) consisting of a parade of the Royal Bermuda Regiment, Bermuda Police Service and Police Reserves and the Bermuda Sea Cadet Corps with Murdoch participating in full ceremonial garb.
+Shortly after on 14 June Murdoch organized a celebration of Charles' official birthday (Note: Charles was born on 14 November, however, each Commonwealth realm can celebrate an 'official' birthday on a date of their choosing.) consisting of a parade of the Royal Bermuda Regiment, Bermuda Police Service and Police Reserves and the Bermuda Sea Cadet Corps with Murdoch participating in full ceremonial garb.

 On 24 June Murdoch voiced support for reforming how DNA analysis is used in the Bermudian police system, advocating for reducing inaccuracy.
 This came shortly after Julian Washington, a man sentenced to life in prison for a murder in 2012, was released due to the Director of Public Prosecutions finding gross inaccuracies in the DNA evidence that was key in his sentencing.

 On 8 August Murdoch announced support for British efforts to roll back liberal Marijuana laws in Bermuda, arguing that the laws were in violation of international treaties and conventions.

-On 21 August Murdoch appointed Dawn Eversley to the Public Service Commission which oversees promotions, appointments and disciplinary control of the Public Service.
+On 30 April 2026, Murdoch, alongside David Burt, welcomed King Charles III on the latter's first visit to Bermuda as monarch.
+On 2 May 2026, the King appointed Murdoch a Commander of the Royal Victorian Order (CVO) at the conclusion of his visit.